Skip to content

 Stream

-A stream is a collection of data (time series data, events, binary blobs and metadata) that belong to a single session of a single source.
+A stream is a collection of data (time series data, events and metadata) that belong to a single session of a single source.
 For example:

 • One journey for one car